Astronomy PhD.

 I am also able to optimize numeric calculus for a wide range of problems using a tool sets involving many technologies, such as Spark, Dask, Tensorflow, Keras, etc.

-As an advocate of good practices of software developing I use Git version control techniques for collaborating, and I am proficient in software testing as well, using techniques like unit-testing, continuous integration and property based testing.
+As an advocate of good practices of software developing I use Git version control techniques for collaborating, and I am proficient in software testing as well, using techniques like unit-testing, continuous integration, ticket-based work tracking, code reviews in pull requests, and property based testing.

 A full list of publications is available in ADS.
 You can also find me in Google Scholar, ORCID and ResearchGate.